-Be prepared that your audience may need "bake time" to come to a consensus, and a successful proposal normally requires multiple face-to-face standards meetings.
+Be prepared that your audience may need "bake time" to come to a consensus, and a successful proposal normally requires multiple standards meetings.
 Expect that it will take time, including usually time between meetings, for people to digest the information and internalize the issues.
 So especially in the first presentation it may at first seem like the group is undecided or unclear about their direction.
 This is normal while the issues and domain essentials are being absorbed, and usually you reach a turning point (possibly even at the first meeting) where it "clicks," people "get it," and the group moves forward strongly to a consensus.

 You need to find someone who can attend and do all of the above effectively for your proposal, including that they support it and deeply understand it as-if the author (and not just for one meeting).
-It should be someone who can really can fully substitute for the author, meaning they are intimately familiar with that paper and support it as if they had written it themselves -- and if necessary could take it over and be the author of a subsequent proposal if the original author can't continue.
+It should be someone who can fully substitute for the author, meaning they are intimately familiar with the paper and support it as if they had written it themselves -- and if necessary could take it over and be the author of a subsequent proposal if the original author can't continue.